The 8 Best Rain Jackets of 2025: Staff Picks

 Features

 The most technical shells on this list are the Patagonia Torrentshell 3L Jacket and the Arc'teryx Beta SL Jacket.
 They’re great options for hiking and multi-sport activities where breathability is essential.
-The REI Co-op Rainier Rain Jacket and REI Co-op Rainier Rain Jacket - Kids' are better choices for more casual wear, while the Janji Rainrunner Pack Jacket 2.0 stands alone as a running-specific jacket.
+The REI Co-op Rainier Rain Jacket and REI Co-op Rainier Rain Jacket - Kids' are better choices for more casual wear and budget-conscious shoppers, while the Janji Rainrunner Pack Jacket 2.0 stands alone as a running-specific jacket.

 Related Articles